 202 West Village H

 Boston, MA 02115

 360 Huntington Avenue

 - Digital Transformation

-- MS Systems Design and Management, MIT Sloan School of Management
+- SM in Systems Design and Management, MIT Sloan School of Management

 - MS Computer Engineering, University of Central Florida

 Sunish Gupta is an Accessibility professional delivering his expertise to academia and industry.
 He applies novel and proven approach to integrate accessibility into corporate and development groups.
 He also consults and engages clients to ensure cost-effective accessible design and test solutions in Consumer Technologies, Healthcare and Finance industries.
 Emphasizing smooth integration into complex UCD and Agile development environments, training and advising executives, product managers and cross-functional teams is his specialty.
 He has more than 20 years of direct industry experience in R&D and marketing.
 He directed the development of the world’s first portable reading machine for the blind in collaboration with Ray Kurzweil.
 He has taught courses about, Accessibility, Inclusiveness and HCI to Computer Science at numerous universities in the Boston area.
 He advises assistive technology projects at MIT, UN, World Bank Group and other global institutions.
 He holds a Masters in Systems Design and Management from MIT Sloan School of Management (2012) and Masters in Computer engineering from University of Central Florida.
 He holds a BS in Physics and a Bachelor of Education from NCERT (India).